 Radically different approach

-A professor of psychology and psychiatry at the University of Illinois at Chicago, Atkins is also Director of the University's LINKS Center at the Institute for Juvenile Research, which is funded by the National Institute of Mental Health and Medicaid.
+A professor of psychology and psychiatry at the University of Illinois Chicago, Atkins is also Director of the University's LINKS Center at the Institute for Juvenile Research, which is funded by the National Institute of Mental Health and Medicaid.
 In a project that draws on a diverse group of academic researchers from across the country, LINKS is testing a radically different approach for mental health service delivery for youth in high-poverty urban areas.
 Its primary target is elementary school classrooms.

 Atkins’ work is also focused on breaking down the isolation in which the mental health professionals have traditionally practiced.